 Overview

-The MSU HPCC, managed by ICER, is a powerful environment for bioinformatics workflows.
-This guide explains how to run the nf-core/rnaseq pipeline for RNA-seq pre-processing and the nf-core/differential-abundance pipeline for differential expression analysis and GSEA.
+This guide will show you, step by step, how to analyze bulk RNA-seq data using the nf-core/rnaseq pipeline (for QC, alignment, and quantification) and the nf-core/differential-abundance pipeline for differential expression analysis and GSEA.
 Users can click here to skip directly to the differential abundance and GSEA steps if they already have a counts table.

 Key Benefits